janchrizz/ApiTestChallenge/README.md

 # Running the Test
 1. Open command line or terminal
-2. Navigate to the working directory of the test project
+2. Navigate to the working directory of the test project (ApiTestChallenge root folder)
 3. Run `python -m pytest -rA` to execute the tests and view the results in the console.
 A short summary of the name of each test and result will be displayed.
 <br/> You can also add the `-s` flag to view (if any) stdout of each test
 4. To run individual tests, first list the tests available by running